ChrisoooD/Search-Engine/README.md

-This is a group project that is completed by ChrisoooD and CarsonRPittman.
+This is a group project is completed by ChrisoooD and CarsonRPittman.
 (All names are Github Usernames)